fliptanedo/Atom-Set-Up/MySetUp.md

 ### PDF Viewer

 `atom-latex` comes with a pdf viewer.
 You can `cmd-click` on the viewer to go directly to the line in the source.
 The default viewer opens in a new window.
-You can also set it to open in a new tab.
+You can also set it to open in a new tab.·